Idaho OSHA Training

 - Take action on the written report and follow through on hazards

-In Idaho, workplace injuries can impact a company's profits and OSHA's Safety Pays Program can help businesses estimate the revenue cost needed to cover costs for injuries and illnesses.
+In Idaho, workplace injuries can impact a company's profits.
+OSHA's Safety Pays Program can help businesses estimate the revenue needed to cover costs for injuries and illnesses.

 Idaho Top OSHA Violations